ranyitz/rules-manager/tests/fixtures/install-windsurf-cleanup/.aicm/fresh-windsurf-rule.md

-# Fresh Windsurf Rule (Old)
+# Fresh Windsurf Rule

-This is OLD fresh Windsurf content.
+This is OLD fresh Windsurf content